 Each and every state maintains records of people’s criminal history.
 These online databases are connected and you can track criminal backgrounds from another state.
-You can go to courthouse and check in person, or check the website.
+You can go to the courthouse and check in person or you can check the website.
 It helps to know the county, and in the event that it was in a completely different state, you might have to pay a fee for a more complete search.

 A search of someone’s criminal history you will get a listing of all the arrests, charges, or convictions for any of the following crimes:

 - Violent crimes like assault or murder.